Gardener Soho: Recycling and Sustainability for a Greener Neighbourhood

 How our eco-friendly waste disposal area works

-Low-carbon electric van parked near a community garden in central LondonAt the core of our sustainable rubbish gardening area is separation at source.
+A person wearing teal gardening gloves and a green apron is tending to a flower bed in a well-maintained outdoor garden.
+The flower bed contains vibrant red flowers with dark green leaves, bordered by a layer of soil and mulch.
+In the background, there's lush green foliage and trees, suggesting a landscaped front or back garden in Soho.
+The garden surface features a mix of grass lawn and paved pathways, with natural sunlight illuminating the scene, indicating fair weather.
+The gardener appears to be planting or weeding, reflecting outdoor maintenance activities associated with professional gardening services by Gardener Soho, focused on sustainable landscaping and garden care in the local area.At the core of our sustainable rubbish gardening area is separation at source.
 Crews are trained to segregate materials into compostable green waste, clean wood, soil and stone, mixed recyclables and residual waste.
 This reduces contamination and increases the value recovered from each load.
 Using clearly labelled bins and portable sorting stations, we create an on-site system that mirrors local council collection rules to avoid cross-contamination with household streams.

 We actively utilise local transfer stations and civic recycling centres to ensure materials are processed correctly.
 Examples include nearby London transfer facilities and borough reuse centres that accept green waste, timber, metal and clean aggregates.
 Where possible we divert materials to local anaerobic digestion (AD) facilities for food and wet green waste or municipal composting sites for dry green waste, in line with the boroughs' approach to waste separation and resource recovery.